mariodruiz/PYNQ/README.md

 -	high bandwidth IO
 -	low latency control

-See the <a href="http://www.pynq.io/" target="_blank">PYNQ webpage</a> for an overview of the project, and find <a href="http://pynq.readthedocs.io" target="_blank">documentation on ReadTheDocs</a> to get started.
+See the <a href="http://www.pynq.io/" target="_blank">PYNQ webpage</a> for an overview of the project, and find <a href="http://pynq.readthedocs.io" target="_blank">PYNQ documentation on ReadTheDocs</a> to get started.

 ## Precompiled Image

-The project currently supports <a href="http://www.pynq.io/board.html" target="_blank">multiple boards</a>.
+The project currently supports <a href="http://www.pynq.io/board.html" target="_blank">multiple platforms</a> including Zynq, Zynq Ultrascale+.
+RFSoC, Kria and XRT supported hardware which includes Alveo and AWS-F1.

-You can download a precompiled image, write the image to a micro SD card, and boot the board from the micro SD card.
+For embedded Zynq platforms you can download a PYNQ image, write it to a micro SD card which is used to boot the board.
+You can start exploring your board with PYNQ in minutes.
+For Alveo and AWS-F1 and Kria you can install PYNQ to your host OS.

 ## Quick Start

-See the <a href="http://pynq.readthedocs.io/en/latest/getting_started.html" target="_blank">Quickstart guide</a> for details on writing the image to an SD card, and getting started with a PYNQ-enabled board.
+See the <a href="http://pynq.readthedocs.io/en/latest/getting_started.html" target="_blank">Quickstart guide</a> for details on getting started with a PYNQ-enabled platform.

 ## Python Source Code